rianvdm/manager-README/README.md

 If our goals or priorities are not clear, or if you feel like you’re lacking strategic context to do your job well, please let me know.
 Those are essential components of our combined success, so none of that should ever be unclear.

 I believe in matching strategy and process to team context, so I am not dogmatic about specific frameworks or ways of doing things.
-I like to understand where teams are at, codify what works well, and come up with possible improvements collaboratively.
+I like to understand how teams get things done, codify what works well, and come up with possible improvements collaboratively.
 But to get a general sense of where I’m at, here are some principles I like and have seen success with:

 * I prefer [collaborative _W Planning_](https://github.com/rianvdm/pm-resources/blob/master/processes/w-planning.md) over top-down mandates.
 * I prefer [time horizon priorities](https://github.com/rianvdm/pm-resources/blob/master/processes/nownextlater.md) over deadline-driven roadmaps.